 by D.W.
 Davis

 Taylor saw the poster on the telephone pole and knew immediately what had been missing from his life.
 He’d initially thought he could fill the hole with a new car, or a new job, or even a bigger television.
 He’d tried the job; that was the most affordable.
 It hadn’t worked, but he was stuck there because he wasn’t sure he could get hired on anywhere else in this town, in this economy.
-In a couple months he’d be able to afford the new TV, but the car remained a faint dream for some point in the distant, unreachable future.
+In a couple of months he’d be able to afford the new TV, but the car remained a faint dream for some point in the distant, unreachable future.

 However, when he saw the black and white eyes of the two-tone feline staring back at him, stretched slightly as the paper wrapped around the pole, he knew how to right the ship.
 He’d been feeling alone since the breakup, never mind that the breakup had been over a year past and decidedly friendly.
 Hell, they still talked.
 But he missed the companionship, he missed having someone to communicate with on a regular basis.
 Maybe a cat couldn’t talk back to you, but there was a level of attractiveness in that.

-The photograph was crude, taken by a cell phone most likely, but the phone number had been typed.
+The photograph was crude, taken by a cell phone, most likely, but the phone number had been typed.
 Taylor pulled out his phone and dialed.
-A woman answered, told him she still had the cat, yes he could come pick it up that afternoon.
+A woman answered, told him she still had the cat, yes, he could come pick it up that afternoon.
 She’d be waiting.

 He showed up at her door in a run-down area of town he hadn’t been in for several years.
-She answered on the first knock, a freckled, blond girl a couple years younger than him, in ripped blue jeans and a Bob Marley tank top.
+She answered on the first knock, a freckled, blond girl a couple of years younger than him in ripped blue jeans and a Bob Marley tank top.
 She smiled at him and said, “I wondered if you’d actually show.”

-He glanced over her shoulder, into a cluttered little room that he knew was the biggest in the house.
+He glanced over her shoulder into a cluttered little room that he knew was the biggest in the house.
 He didn’t see a cat, but he figured a cat could be anywhere in that mess.

-“You’ve got some nerve,” the girl said, and took a step forward.
+“You’ve got some nerve,” the girl said and took a step forward.